KamshigaGanesan/KamshigaGanesan/README.md

 ## 🎯 Career Objective

-To begin my professional journey as a Software Engineering Intern, applying my technical knowledge to real-world projects while learning from experienced industry professionals and contributing to innovative software solutions.
+To build a successful career as a Software Engineer by applying my academic knowledge, internship experience, and technical skills to develop impactful software solutions while continuously learning and growing within the technology industry.

 ---